alessandrobarri/cerebellar_cortex_input_STP/README.md

 To install the program, copy all files in a custom folder.
 The code comes with two folders that need to be in the main folder in order for the program to work correctly: 1) a folder named 'headers' which contains essential sub-routines; 2) a folder named 'output' into which the program will write the simulated data.

-There are two main program files: 'simCC_full.cpp' and 'simCC.cpp', which simulate the full version (Figures 1,2 and 6) and the reduced version (Figures 3,4,5 and 6) of the cerebellar cortex model, respectively.
+There are two main program files: `simCC_full.cpp` and `simCC.cpp`, which simulate the full version (Figures 1,2 and 6) and the reduced version (Figures 3,4,5 and 6) of the cerebellar cortex model, respectively.
 Under linux, the code can be compiled using:

 ` g++ -O3 -std=c++11 -o simCC.out simCC.cpp -lgsl -lgslcblas -lm -larmadillo`